DirtBagXon/model3emu-code-sinden/README.md

 This fork uses [ManyMouse](https://github.com/icculus/manymouse) to provide 2 player gun support in Linux and MacOSX.

+Two player mouse input in Windows is currently unchanged (supported in the official release) via the Windows Raw Input system.

-It will attempt to track the main git repo commits.
+This repo will attempt to track the official git repo commits.

 Additional arguments: